-This document provides guidance for the use of attributes and extensions in X.509 [9] certificates such that they are usable by the majority of the grid infrastructures today.
-This guidance must be interpreted in the context of RFC 5280 [3], i.e., all certificates must be compliant to RFC 5280 in addition to any limitations imposed by the guidelines in this document.
+This document provides guidance for the use of attributes and extensions in X.509 [3] certificates such that they are usable by the majority of the IGTF infrastructures today (www.igtf.net).
+This guidance must be interpreted in the context of RFC 5280 [2], i.e., all certificates must also be compliant with RFC 5280 in addition to any limitations imposed by the guidelines in this document1.

-Specific attention has been given to the representation of the subject and issuer distinguished names as strings, since in much of the grid software it is this string rendering, and not the actual sequence of relative distinguished names, which is used for identification and subsequent authorization purposes.
+Specific attention has been given to the representation of the subject and issuer distinguished names as strings, since in much of the software in infrastructures supported by the IGTF it is this string rendering, and not the actual sequence of relative distinguished names, which is used for identification and subsequent authorization purposes.
 This imposes specific additional constraints on such names, and on the set of attributes which can be used in these names, to ensure wide interoperability of the certificates.